dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * **Policy layering:** The model allows for both global (e.g. security team–defined) and local (e.g. service team–defined) policies to coexist.
 This enables clearer separation of concerns and better alignment with organizational structure and responsibilities.
 * **Improved monitoring:** All decisions can be consistently logged and monitored, assuming proper instrumentation.
 * **Team autonomy:** Teams remain responsible for their services and their integration with the PDP.
 This aligns well with independent team ownership and domain-driven design principles.
-* **Support for "before-the-fact" audit:** Particularly with ReBAC and NGAC systems as PDP, authorization models allow querying the existing access rights making answering the corresponding questions a simple game.
+* **Support for "before-the-fact" audit:** Particularly with ReBAC and NGAC systems as PDP, authorization models allow querying the existing access rights, making answering the corresponding questions a simple game.
 * **Support for additional PDP models:** This pattern enables the use of a broader set of access control models, including ReBAC and NGAC systems, which may better fit for a given business context.

 #### Cons